vanessacor/my-site/content/experiments/african-elephant.md

 In order to consolidate my learning of HTML and CSS I created another web page, an info page (content from wikipedia) about my favourite animal.

 Because I started learning JavaScript following the curriculum in the Odin Project, I decided to include a go to top button with JS.
-I looked at examples and adapted to my page.
+I looked at examples and adapted to this exercise.

 #### What I have learnt:

-- JavaScript - functions, addEventListeners, if statements, style attributes;
+- JavaScript: functions, _addEventListener()_, _if(...)_ statements, style attributes;
-- CSS - model box, responsive web-design.
+- CSS: box model, responsive web design.

 #### What I would do differently:

-- Looking at the code I definitely would structure the HTML differently, less divs and would use the css selectors more wisely, like not #id every element.
+- Looking at the code, I definitely would structure the HTML differently, with less divs, and would use the css selectors more wisely, for instance not using _#id_ in every element.
 At the time, it was quite hard for me to know when to apply classes and ids.